Let’s talk about your wellbeing at Festival of Voices.

 - Contactless payment, we are running a completely cashless festival.

-- Free medical face masks available at each event venue.
+- Limited free medical face masks available at each event venue.

 Due to the ever-changing situation, some restrictions may be forced upon us at the last minute, including seating arrangements, capacities, time changes, artist changes, limitations to queues, mandatory mask wearing, and so on.
 Any updates will be announced on our website, social media platforms and of course via email to all affected ticket buyers.

-As we did for ticket buyers for the 2021 festival, should we have to cancel an event all affected ticket buyers are entitled to a full refund, as are those who purchased a Festival of Voices gift voucher.
+As we did for ticket buyers for the 2022 festival, should we have to cancel an event all affected ticket buyers are entitled to a full refund.
 Festival of Voices adheres to the Live Performance Australia Ticketing Code of Practice.

 What will happen if international or interstate artists can’t come due to travel restrictions?